veranicolas/RemindMeLater/README.md

 ### Description

 The purpose of this project is to learn and try new stuff honestly, so dependencies may change at random and some things may not make sense.
-Mainly, I'am gonna try to learn how to make some cool and smooth animations😜😎.
+Mainly, I'm gonna try to learn how to make some cool and smooth animations😜😎.

 ### Overview